 Culture and History of Mathematics

-Tantrasangraha of Nilakantha Somayaji
+Tantrasangraha of Nilakantha Somayaji (Revised and Enlarged edition)

 K. Ramasubramanian and M. S. Sriram

-This edition of Tantrasa graha will appeal to historians of astronomy as well as those who are keen to know about the actual computational procedures employed in Indian astronomy.
-It is a self-contained text with several appendices included, enabling the reader to comprehend the subject matter without the need for further research.
+The text consists of eight chapters covering mean longitudes, true longitudes, gnomonic shadow, lunar eclipse, solar eclipse, vyatīpāta, reduction to observation and elevation of Moon's cusps.
+All 432 verses have been translated into English and supplemented with detailed explanations through use of mathematical equations, tables and figures.
+This edition of Tantrasaṅgraha will appeal to historians of astronomy as well as those who are keen to know about the actual computational procedures employed in Indian astronomy.
+It is a self-contained text with several appendices, enabling the reader to comprehend the subject matter easily

 Reviews